lpereira/hardinfo/README.md

    * `[Default: Release]` ``Debug`` prints messages to console and is not recommended for general use.
  * `CMAKE_INSTALL_PREFIX`: Sets the installation prefix.
    * `[Default: /usr/local]`: Distributions usually change this to `/usr`.
- * Sync manager and uploads of report will be disabled if there's no libsoup requirements!

 To set a variable, use cmake's -D parameter.
 For example: